-The School of Music, operating within the Faculty of Arts and Science, offers three Bachelor of Arts degree programs in Music for students who wish to integrate the study of music into a broad academic education in the humanities or sciences.
+The Queen's School of Music, operating within the Faculty of Arts and Science, offers three Bachelor of Arts degree programs in Music for students who wish to integrate the study of music into a broad academic education in the humanities or sciences.

 These programs offer many of the music courses available within the B.Mus. program, including private instrumental or vocal instruction, but excluding musicianship courses and some applied study courses.
 Ensembles are open, upon audition, to B.A. students without credit.